 The results of the individual specimens are presented in Section 5.1 and a summary of the results is given in Section 5.2.
-The reported parameters are based on unprocessed raw data obtained from the testing and were reported to the SICADA database.
-These data together with the digital photographs of the individual specimens were handed over to SKB.
+The reported parameters are based on unprocessed raw data obtained from the testing and were reported to the SICADA database, where they are traceable by the activity plan number.
+These data together with the digital photographs of the individual specimens were stored on a CD and handed over to SKB.
 The handling of the results follows SDP-508 (SKB internal controlling document) in general.